Dr Kimberly Petersen

 Student education

-I contribute to a range of modules on the BSc Psychology with Education, BA Childhood Studies, BA Education, and MA Childhood Studies programmes.
+I lead and contribute to a range of modules on the BSc Psychology with Education, BA Childhood Studies, BA Education, MA Special Educational Needs, MA Childhood Studies, and MA Education programmes.

 Research groups and institutes